textpattern/textpattern.github.io/tags/tag-basics/self-closed-versus-container-tags.md

 ## Self-closed tags

 A self-closed tag is the most basic form of a Texpattern tag.
-Its structure is similar to that of a self-closed tag in HTML (e.g. @<br />@), most notably the inclusion of the terminating forward slash.
+Its structure is similar to that of a self-closed tag in HTML (e.g. `<br />`), most notably the inclusion of the terminating forward slash.

 Any self-closed Textpattern tag has the following syntactic structure: